 Going for growth?
 6 important strategies for managing cashflow

-What can I do to maintain a healthy cash flow as my business grows?
+How can I maintain a healthy cash flow as my business grows?

 Keeping a healthy cash flow is crucial at every stage in the life of a small business, especially when you’re going for growth.